felladrin/one-hour-game-jam-74/README.md

-# one-hour-game-jam-74
+# Get the trophies!

-Mini-game made for the 74th One Hour Game Jam, using Superpowers Game Engine
+Mini-game made for the 74th One Hour Game Jam, using Superpowers Game Engine.